hoxxep/serde-poly/README.md

 EncryptedItem can now hold generic types `T: DeserializePoly + SerializePoly`, avoiding many lifetime issues in zerocopy contexts as inner types are slowly deserialized.

+See `examples/json_serialization.rs` for a complete example that enables using `Json<T>` throughout your codebase or API interface to represent JSON-serialized data with strong typing, with owned and zerocopy deserialization support.

 ## Usage

 ### Owned types (types without lifetimes)